shahriarkabirT/UrbarGent/README.md

 To start the project:

-This section only for admin(Rijon):
+This section only for admin(Shahriar):

 On production scripts:
  "dev": "concurrently \"npm run server\" \"npm run client\"",